phcreery/TUI/README.md

 ## Running

-Be sure the kbd.py is in the same directory.
-It is the library
+Be sure the tui folder is in the same directory. tui is the library
 ```
 sudo python3 main.py
 ```